Lincoln Town Car: Third generation (FN145; 1998–2011)

-The third generation of the Lincoln Town Car was unveiled at the 1997 New York International Auto Show, going on sale in November 1997.
-For the 1998 model year, all three Panther-platform sedans underwent complete exterior and interior redesigns, with the Town Car given the most extensive revision.
-Shifting away from the straight-lined design language used by full-size Lincoln sedans for over 35 years, the 1998 Town Car adopted the rounded exterior of the Lincoln Mark VIII and 1995 Lincoln Continental.
-The third-generation Town Car was introduced nearly concurrently with the Lincoln Navigator, the first SUV sold by the Lincoln division.
+The third-generation Lincoln Town Car was released for the 1998 model year, debuting at the 1997 New York International Auto Show.
+Alongside extensive revisions to the suspension and brakes, the exterior and interiors of all three Panther-platform sedans underwent major updates; the Town Car was styled with a completely new body.
+Notably, Lincoln introduced the third-generation Town Car nearly concurrently with the Lincoln Navigator full-size SUV, joining it at the top of the Lincoln model line.

-The third generation of the Town Car marked several major changes within Lincoln-Mercury.
-From 1999 to 2002, the Lincoln-Mercury division became a brand of Premier Automotive Group, a division of Ford created to manage its premium automotive brands acquired during the 1990s; following organizational difficulties (leading to Lincoln once again falling behind Cadillac in sales by 2000), Lincoln-Mercury was restored under its previous divisional structure during 2002.
-As part of The Way Forward, the 2007 closure of Wixom Assembly Plant was announced, initially putting the future of the Town Car at risk.
-To continue the Town Car, for the 2008 model year, production of the Town Car was transferred to the St. Thomas Assembly plant in Canada, alongside the Ford Crown Victoria and Mercury Grand Marquis.
+Coinciding with the redesign of the Town Car and the introduction of the Navigator, Lincoln-Mercury became the American brand of Premier Automotive Group, a Ford-created division to manage its premium brands acquired during the 1990s.
+Following organizational difficulties (leading to Lincoln returning behind Cadillac in sales by 2000), Lincoln-Mercury was restored under its previous divisional structure during 2002.

+As part of The Way Forward, the Wixom Assembly Plant (home to all Lincolns since 1958, except for the Versailles, Blackwood, Aviator, and Navigator) was slated to close after 2007 production, initially putting the future of the Town Car at risk.
+For 2008, production was transferred to Ford Canada, moving to St. Thomas Assembly alongside the Ford Crown Victoria and Mercury Grand Marquis.

 Chassis

-For its redesign in the 1998 model year, the Lincoln Town Car retained the Ford Panther platform that had underpinned its predecessor.
-To improve the cornering stability of the Town Car, a Watt's linkage was fitted to the solid rear axle suspension (a change also seen in its Mercury and Ford counterparts).
-The front brake calipers were changed to a larger dual-piston design; 16-inch wheels became standard.

-For 2003, the chassis of the Town Car was extensively redesigned and changes were made to the tuning of the suspension.
-The steering system was changed from a recirculating-ball to a rack-and-pinion configuration.